Sonic the Hedgehog: Comics

 Sonic the Comic, a British comic published by Fleetway Publications, ran for 223 issues from 1993 to 2002; contributors included Richard Elson, Nigel Kitching, Andy Diggle, and Nigel Dobbyn.
 It featured stories, news and reviews aimed at children.
 Although it adapted the stories of the games, the writers established their own continuity.
 The final story arc was a loose adaptation of Sonic Adventure in 2000, followed by 39 issues reprinting old stories.
 Following the series' cancellation, fans started Sonic the Comic Online, an unofficial webcomic that continues the stories.

-Sega and DC Comics announced a Sonic-themed partnership on Batman Day 2024.
-The partnership began with DC x Sonic the Hedgehog, a five-issue limited series written by Flynn, in which Sonic characters take on the personas of Justice League heroes such as Batman and the Flash, in March 2025.
+The longest-running Sonic-based publication, Sonic the Hedgehog, was published by the American comic publisher Archie Comics for 290 issues from 1993 until its cancellation in 2017.
+Archie also published a number of spin-offs, such as Knuckles the Echidna (1997–2000) and Sonic Universe (2009–2017).
+Archie's comic drew its premise from the Sonic the Hedgehog television series, with Sonic and a resistance force fighting the dictator Eggman.
+It began as an upbeat action-comedy, but became more dramatic after Ken Penders began writing with issue #11 in 1994.
+Penders remained the head writer for the following 150 issues and developed an elaborate lore unique to the series.
+Ian Flynn became head writer in 2006 and remained until the series' cancellation.
+Following a legal battle with Penders over ownership of characters he created, a 2013 reboot left only characters introduced in the games or which predated Penders' run.